Skip to main content

 When you first start the ring -- not every time, just when you first start using it as a method - you should use a backup method of birth control for at least one week, and we advise using a backup for the whole of your first cycle on the ring.

-Nuvaring contains a lower dose of estrogen than both the patch and than oral contraceptives: for those who want a hormonal method with estrogen, but want as low a dose as possible, the ring may be a good choice.
+Nuvaring contains a lower dose of estrogen than both the patch and than oral contraceptives: for those who want a hormonal method with estrogen, but want as low a dose as possible, the ring is a good choice.
 Those who have had issues with breast tenderness, nausea or headaches with other estrogen-based hormonal methods may find they experience less of those side effects with the ring.
 Other typical benefits of the ring include shorter, lighter periods, less menstrual cramping, a reduction of PMS symptoms, a more regular schedule of monthly bleeding, and the convenience of only needing to tend to your method once a month.

-However, some women find that the ring causes vaginal irritation, vaginal odor, more frequent vaginal imbalances or infections, and other vaginal or vulval effects.
-And like most methods of hormonal contraception with estrogen, it is not advised for women who smoke, are over 35, are breastfeeding, diabetic, have a history of high blood pressure, cardiovascular disorders or high cholesterol.
-Women who suffer from headaches, especially migraines, or depression may also find that the ring makes either or both occur more frequently or intensely, and like any hormonal method, use may negatively impact vaginal lubrication, or sexual arousal or desire, and side effects may take a while to diminish after discontinuing the method.
+However, some people find that the ring causes vaginal irritation, vaginal odor, more frequent vaginal imbalances or infections, and other vaginal or vulval effects.
+And like most methods of hormonal contraception with estrogen, it is not advised for people who smoke, are over 35, are breastfeeding, diabetic, have a history of high blood pressure, cardiovascular disorders or high cholesterol.
+Those who suffer from headaches, especially migraines, or depression may also find that the ring makes either or both occur more frequently or intensely, and like any hormonal method, use may negatively impact vaginal lubrication, or sexual arousal or desire, and side effects may take a while to diminish after discontinuing the method.
 Rare but more serious side effects can include allergic reactions, blood clots, embolism or stroke, heart attack, gallbladder disease, thrombosis or eye problems.
 Be sure to discuss your health history and any current health issues with your healthcare provider so that they can be sure the ring is right for you.

 To get the ring, you'll need to visit your sexual healthcare provider (who may also be your regular doctor) to obtain a prescription for the ring to fill at your pharmacy.
 Vaginal rings tend to cost between $15 and $50 for each ring.